SAP-samples/teched2022-IN261/exercises/ex3/README.md

 11. Go to Advanced Event Mesh and copy the Webhook URL.
 You can click on the copy icon behind Secured Web Messaging Host / Public Internet.

-12. Past this into SAP Event Mesh - Webhook URL
+12. Paste this into SAP Event Mesh - Webhook URL

 13. Change Authentication to Basic Authentication